isabella232/GSoC17/Journal/Week_3.md

 _Explanation_

-This behabior happens when this task is the first one, and therefore bionode-watermill searches for the inputs in `process.cwd()`, i.e., _current working directory_.
+This behaviour happens when this task is the first one, and therefore bionode-watermill searches for the inputs in `process.cwd()`, i.e., _current working directory_.